ds-pokemon-hacking/ds-pokemon-hacking.github.io/src/gen4/universal/guides/owsprites/owsprites_guide.md

 ## Replacing the Sprite
 Replacing the sprite simply consists in just clicking the "Change File" button in Tinke on the BTX file you want to replace, and then select the BTX you either extracted or obtained from BTX Editor.
 Don't forget to **click the Pack button on the narc file** after you've replaced the BTX.
 Now you can save the ROM.

-Just remember that the sprite you're inserting must have the same size and number of frames as the one you're replacing, otherwise you will have to change its dimension.
+Just remember that the sprite you're inserting must have the same size and number of frames as the one you're replacing, otherwise you will have to change its properties.

 ### Unused Sprites
 Adding new overworld sprites would require ASM (and forking DSPRE to read the new entries) but luckily there are a number of unused sprites that may be useful to you: